 These loopholes are dangerous as these allow scammers to post fake official-looking listings where people provide a lot of personal information when applying for a job.
 However, LinkedIn is aware of the Security issue and has taken care of it.

 Thank you, Michel Rijnders, for bringing this to our attention, we’ve removed the posting, and we’re resolving the issue that allowed this post to go live – Paul Rockwell, Head of trust and safety, LinkedIn

-Rijnders exclaims that albeit the issue being taken care of, it does not instill enough confidence for its users.
+Rijnders exclaims that, albeit the issue is being taken care of, it does not instill enough confidence in its users.